oib/SoulTribe/docs/UI_Translation.md

 ### 4. Adding a New Language

 1. Add the language to the `languages` object in `i18n.js`
-2. Create a new directory in `web/i18n/locales/` with the language code
+2. Create a new directory in `web/i18n/locales/` with the language code (skip if it already exists)
 3. Add a `translation.json` file with all the required translations

 ## Technical Details